juniorsundarCasual/TGT/vault/volume-5.chapter-370.md

 "Why is that?"
 Guy asked while leaning against a desk.

-"We think that Team 2's arguments were more critical on the far-reaching consequences of Definition 1.
+"We think that Team 2's arguments were more critical of the far-reaching consequences of Definition 1.
 Especially the nature of standardisation and how it is reliant on a singular body to maintain uniformity," Shuri chimed in.
 "Senior Sister Marie and I believe that the down-the-line implications are extremely crucial, which was well addressed by Team 2, not so much by Team 1."

 "On the other hand," Markus carried over.
-"Elder Nara and I believe that the highlighted pseudo-open-endedness in Definition 2, especially in how they used mass conservation as an analogue for comparison, is a problem factor.
+"Elder Nara and I believe that the underlined pseudo-open-endedness in Definition 2, especially in how they used mass conservation as an analogue for comparison, is a problem factor.
 The debate was to learn which side has the better definition, it is evident that while Definition 1 may not be the best, it is still better than Definition 2."

 "I do find it odd that Elder Nara and Marie are standing on opposite ends here," Guy commented with an intrigued snort.
 "Especially because Marie here brought up the point about 'far-reaching consequences'.
 Isn't that, like, your whole shtick?"